Ending Homelessness One Magazine at a Time

 Where do you primarily work?

-Interestingly, my online advocacy posts have resulted in my developing many contacts all across the country, in England and in Canada.
+Interestingly, my online advocacy posts have resulted in my developing many contacts all across the country, in England, France and in Canada.
 Although I started in the Auburn, New York area, I’ve been corresponding with homeless individuals and other advocates for quite a few years now.
 Although I cannot help homeless people with housing in their home areas, I’ve been able to provide advice and encouragement which seems to have been helpful.

 I’ve been corresponding for so long with one recently housed veteran that I’ve suggested that she write a book about her experiences.
 Our messages back and forth contain a very detailed history of her years of homeless experiences.